mdrichardson/beerRecommenderBot/README.md

 - Uses Bing Maps API to provide location of beer stores near user
 - Uses rich cards

+Things I'd like to improve:
+- Add more dialogue, especially for the greeting
+- Use an API for beer styles and for creating LUIS intents for those styles
+- Test edge cases.
+This was built for speed and there's likely a lot of user input that doesn't match the correct intent

 ## To run this bot
 - In a terminal,